vshveyder/shveider-dto/docs/AbstractCachedTransfer.md

 #[TransferCache('YourOwnCacheTransferName')] // (optional) if you want to have different name for cache class for some classes.
 class AddressTransfer extends AbstractCachedTransfer
 {
+    protected string $__cache = 'namespace where you want to place your cache transfer';
     public ?string $city;
     public ?string $country;
     public ?string $zip;